OpenTOSCA/container/docs/DeveloperGuide.md

 **Lst.
 1 "MyServiceImpl" consumes the Core File Service.**

 You can now use the service by calling the desired method(s) on the service varaible.
 In Lst.
-1 coreFileService.storeTHOR(thorFile) will be called in method process.
+1 coreFileService.storeCSAR(csarFile) will be called in method process.

 ### OpenTOSCA Target Platforms